eesilas/unihiker-docs/docs/wiki/Examples/PythonCodingExamples/IntermediateExamples/4_RGB_LED_Color_Palette.md

 ![旋钮.png](img/4_RGB_LED_Color_Palette/1720173317069-19729515-5e81-4ca0-896b-af73b833ec39.png){width=400, style="display:block;margin: 0 auto"}
 ## **Code**
+In this example：

-In this example, UNIHIKER is first initialized with Board().begin().
-Then, we use NEOPIXEL_PIN = Pin.P22 to initialize the pin.
+- UNIHIKER is first initialized with Board().begin().
+- Use NEOPIXEL_PIN = Pin.P22 to initialize the pin.
 As in the second section, the function that controls LED RGB in this article is np = NeoPixel(Pin(NEOPIXEL_PIN), PIXELS_NUM).
-In the main loop, we use the np[0] = (0, 255 ,0) function to change the colour of the lights.
-In this part, binary color matching is used to adjust the colour in lighting through multi judgment statements.
+- In the main loop, we use the np[0] = (0, 255 ,0) function to change the colour of the lights.
+- In this part, binary color matching is used to adjust the colour in lighting through multi judgment statements.

 ```python
 # -*- coding: utf-8 -*-
 # Experimental effect: Implement knob control over RGB LED lights